Pilates for Rehabilitation: A Holistic Approach to Physical Therapy

 In rehabilitation, often times individual muscles moving in single planes are having a difficult time.
 Rehab professionals train those individual muscles and then combine them with other planes of movement/muscles in order to function better.
 Everything in rehabilitation is neuromuscular in nature, meaning you are retraining the neural pathways that direct the muscle activation.
 Pilates-based physical therapy increases body awareness in space or proprioception.
 At its core, Pilates rehab emphasizes this neuronal circuitry as the individual has to attend to all of the components of their own body.
 Pilates enhances traditional physical therapy rehabilitation with this emphasis on proprioception.

-Pilates Physical Therapy Exercise Recommendations
+Pilates for Rehabilitation Exercise Recommendations

 Many of the exercises used in Pilates for knee rehab and other forms of injury rehabilitation are simple.
 ‘Normal’ and/or uninjured persons are unable to perform more advanced Pilates exercises with the correct form.
 Many physicians see patients who state that they do Pilates exercise yet complain of back pain or other injuries.
 That is why it is important for PTs to emphasize simple, straightforward exercises for Pilates and physical therapy.